sebastianrevuelta/citoolkit/README.md

 You can create your projects and pipelines.
 All the information is persisted as there is a specific volume for that.

 ## SAST analysis
-SAST analysis are run with Sonarqube developer edition (so you will need a license for that).
+SAST analysis are run with Sonarqube community edition.
 Sonarqube is running at:
 ```bash
 htttp://localhost:9000